How scientists know what’s happening in the catchment and on the Reef

 Monitored pollutant loads vary significantly from year to year, mainly due to differences in annual rainfall and run-off.
 The monitoring data is used to validate modelled estimates of water quality leaving the catchments.
 Therefore, catchment modelling is used to estimate the long-term annual pollutant load reductions.
 This removes the effect of factors such as climate variability and allows us to determine the expected benefits of improved land management now rather than monitoring for decades to see a trend.

 Modelling involves complex formulae, modelling specialists and quite a bit of time to predict what might happen in the future.
 The volume of data being processed is so large that models for just one of the six Reef regions can take five hours to run, an hour to save and generate 1 GB of data.

 The result is detailed information about cause and effect, which allows scientists to assess whether land-based changes are having the desired effect on water quality entering the Reef.

-Information gathered as part of the Paddock to Reef program is used to produce the Great Barrier Reef report card which reports progress towards the Reef 2050 Water Quality Improvement Plan targets.
+Information gathered as part of the Paddock to Reef program is used to produce the Reef water quality report card which reports progress towards the Reef 2050 Water Quality Improvement Plan targets.
 It also feeds into regional report cards.